Shinolr/the-swift-programming-language-in-chinese/swift-6-beta.docc/LanguageGuide/Protocols.md

     }
 }
 print(game.textualDescription)
-// Prints "A game of Snakes and Ladders with 25 squares"
+// 打印 “A game of Snakes and Ladders with 25 squares”
 ```

 <!--